-11. Raise the main sail using the main halyard which is on the starboard side of the mast.
+10. Raise the mainsail using the main halyard which is on the starboard side of the mast.
 If it seems difficult to raise, check to see if something is caught.
 NEVER force anything on the boat.
-Make sure the boom vang is released.
+Make sure the GNAV is released.
+The sail should go roughly 85% up the mast before you stop and cleat off to the jam cleat only.